This delightful vegetable lasagna recipe combines the goodness of garden-fresh vegetables with a creamy, flavorful white sauce.

 Cover the bottom of a 9x13-inch baking dish with a small amount of the white sauce.

 Lay three lasagna noodles over the sauce.
-Leave some space at the ends and edges of the pan, the noodles will expand as they cook.
+Leave some extra space at the ends and edges of the pan, the noodles will expand as they cook.

 Top the noodles with a thin layer of the ricotta cheese/egg mixture.
 You'll find that it's much easier to layer your lasagna when you use uncooked noodles, by the way!